HGTV: Bulgaria

+France

+A French version of HGTV was officially set to launch on Canal+ in November 2020 and the website was created, but the channel was scrapped.

 Hogar de HGTV

 Hogar de HGTV is a spin-off American Spanish-language network of HGTV, featuring content from HGTV, Discovery, and Food Network dubbed into Spanish, along with some original content delivered natively in Spanish.
 The network was launched on June 30, 2020, and has limited carriage through the Spanish/Latino tiers of national cable providers, including Cox and Spectrum at launch.
 It is distributed exclusively in high-definition.

 Awards

 HGTV was honored with the Academy of Achievement Award for their significant impact on the home and garden décor industry at the 22nd Annual Accessories Resource Team (ARTS) gala event on January 2, 2011.
 In 2012, HGTV won the Dixon Award for Best TV Channel.